hexops/devlog/_posts/2021-02-17-postgres-regex-search-over-10000-github-repositories.md

 * CPU usage does not exceed 138%, until the spike at the end.
 * Memory usage does not exceed 42 MiB, until the spike at the end.

-We suspect `pg_tgrm` is single-threaded within the scope of a single table, but with [table data partitioning](https://www.postgresql.org/docs/10/ddl-partitioning.html) (or splitting data into multiple tables with subsets of the data), we suspect better parallelism could be achieved.
+We suspect `pg_trgm` is single-threaded within the scope of a single table, but with [table data partitioning](https://www.postgresql.org/docs/10/ddl-partitioning.html) (or splitting data into multiple tables with subsets of the data), we suspect better parallelism could be achieved.

 ## Investigating slow queries